 Each room has its own washbasin with hot and cold water and on each floor there is a common sanitary room with showers and toilets which are cleaned daily.
 Towels and toiletries are provided for.

 Renovation on the bed rooms and Talbot House was completed in 2017.

-is the first stewards after Talbot House re-opened in 1931 René & Alida Berat loved and runned the place with cheerfulness and devotion.
+This room is named after the first stewards when Talbot House re-opened in 1931.
+René & Alida Berat loved and runned the place with cheerfulness and devotion.